Tax saver FD: Your Friendly Tax-Saving Investment Option

 For this reason, we advise our audience to limit their investments to tax-saver FDs at ₹1,50,000.

-If you are looking for an investment opportunity that offers returns better than FDs, and one that isn’t affected by market fluctuations, P2P investment is for you.
-P2P investment yields much better returns than FD, i.e.up to 12% p.a., and these aren’t affected by how the market is performing.
+Fixed deposits come with principal protection, thus establishing itself the safest investment avenue.
+If you are looking for an alternative investment avenue for portfolio diversification that is not market-linked, P2P investment is for you.
+P2P investment yield high returns.
+LenDenClub has consistently had a portfolio of 10 to 12% p.a.* for the past five years.
 To know more about P2P investment and to get started with the same, download the LenDenClub mobile app today.